acparrao/run_analysis/README.md

 5. Create the final data set by averaging the variables in groups

-# The Database is described below
+## The experiment is described below

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset